AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 >[!NOTE]
 >
->[!DNL Campaign v8 web] is currently in Alpha version.
+>Campaign v8 web is currently in Alpha version.
 Access is restricted to a small set of Alpha customers.
 Please be aware that both product interface, capabilities and usage flows can change without notice.

 Adobe Campaign provides a platform for designing cross-channel customer experiences and an environment for visual campaign orchestration, real-time interaction management and cross channel execution.